-(1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration of all the evidence before the Board, the applicant's Adjustment Disorder did not outweigh the medically unmitigated offenses of stealing, making a false official statement, and failing to obey lawful orders.
-The Board considered the totality of the applicant's record and found that it does not warrant a discharge upgrade.
+(1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration to all evidence before the Board, the applicant's Adjustment Disorder and ADHD did not outweigh the medically unmitigated APFT failures.
+The Board also considered the applicant's contention regarding false accusations but found that the totality of the applicant's record does not warrant a discharge upgrade.
 The applicant did not present any issues of impropriety for the Board's consideration.
 The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
 Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable discharge.

-(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable.
+(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable.